 A Power Red donation is 2 units of collected red blood cells as opposed to a single unit taken during a whole-blood donation.

-A Red Cell of Power Red Donation is the best donation for:
+A Red Cell of Power Red Donation is the ideal donation for:

-O positive, O negative, A negative, B negative blood types
+O positive, O negative, B negative blood types

 Platelets are yellow in color and the clotting agents in our blood.
 When we are cut, platelets are essential to help minimize bleeding.
 Patients being treated for blood diseases, including cancer, often need frequent platelet transfusions as treatment for the disease can reduce platelet count.